 In connection with this provision, the "material" companies included in the scope of compulsory monitoring in accordance with art.
-36 of the Market Regulation for 2010 have been identified.
+36 of the Market Regulation for 2011 have been identified.
 These companies have been identified through a process of quantitative analysis of their individual contributions to the captions of the consolidated income statement and balance sheet and of qualitative assessments aimed at determining the level of complexity of the processes of generating financial information resulting from the specific nature of their businesses and the contexts in which they operate.
-Obligations for "material" companies were duly discharged with respect to requirements that:
+For all "material" companies, compliance was achieved with provisions requiring that:

-- a) the public be provided access to the accounting positions of subsidiaries prepared for the purposes of drafting the consolidated financial statements; - b) articles of association, membership and powers of the control bodies be acquired; - c) the Auditor of the Parent Company, Intesa Sanpaolo, be provided with the information necessary to perform annual and interim audits of the parent company, ensure that there is an administrative and accounting system appropriate for regular reporting to the management and auditor of the parent company of the income statement, balance sheet and financial data necessary for the preparation of the consolidated financial statements.
+- a) the public be provided access to the accounting positions of subsidiaries prepared for the purposes of drafting the consolidated financial statements; - b) articles of association, membership and powers of the control bodies be acquired; - c) the Independent Auditor of the Parent Company, Intesa Sanpaolo, be provided with the information necessary to perform annual and interim audits of the parent company, ensure that there is an administrative and accounting system appropriate for regular reporting to the management and independent auditor of the parent company of the income statement, balance sheet and financial data necessary for the preparation of the consolidated financial statements.

-With respect to the requirement set out under c) above, which represents the most complex component of its responsibilities, the companies:
+In further detail, with respect to the provisions of c) above, which represent the most complex component of their responsibilities, the companies:

-- regularly provided the Parent Company with the information required to allow the public to be given access to the accounting positions employed to prepare the consolidated financial statements; - awarded a specific audit engagement to certify the information forwarded to the Parent Company to prepare the consolidated financial statements (auditing of the reporting package); - took measures to ensure, in accordance with the Regulation "Guidelines for administrative and financial governance", that: - the Manager responsible for preparing the Company's financial reports regularly received the required set of information flows and notice of any material facts bearing on accounting and financial information; - the schedule of reviews aimed at determining that administrative and accounting procedures were adequate was conducted in accordance with the instructions provided by the Administrative and Financial Governance Unit.
+- regularly provided the Parent Company with the information required to allow the public to be given access to the accounting positions employed to prepare the consolidated financial statements; - awarded a specific audit engagement to certify the information forwarded to the Parent Company to prepare the consolidated financial statements (auditing of the reporting package); - took measures to ensure, in accordance with the Regulation "Guidelines for administrative and financial governance", that: - o the Manager responsible for preparing the Company's financial reports regularly received the required set of information flows and notice of any material facts bearing on accounting and financial information; - o the schedule of reviews aimed at determining that administrative and accounting procedures were adequate was conducted in accordance with the instructions provided by the Administrative and Financial Governance Unit.